software-patterns/workshop/scratch/benchristel.md

 It is an aesthetic sense.
 But the aesthetics of Quality are not vague, personal, whatever-you-like feelings, nor the diffuse miasma of popular opinion.
 Quality is as sharp and exact as the blade of a knife.

+We seem, all of us, to have lying within ourselves a coherent vision of a better world.
+This vision is not individual, but held in common, as evidenced by the agreement among our individual judgements of Quality.

-It is mysterious, but only in the way water is mysterious to a fish: we can't get away from it, can't remove ourselves from it, so we can't really see it.
+Quality is mysterious, but only in the way water is mysterious to a fish: we can't get away from it, can't remove ourselves from it, so we can't really see it.
 But there is nothing mystical about it.
 Quality is entirely commonplace;
 what makes it mysterious is its ordinariness.

 The two people who have written the most and the best about this sense of Quality are Robert Pirsig and Christopher Alexander.

+---

+If the absence of romantic Quality is squareness (Pirsig), what's the absence of classical Quality?
+I think Pirsig mostly fails to unite the two types of Quality he identifies.
+But if we can unify their opposites, perhaps that will let us see, as though in a mirror indirectly, what unified Quality is.

+Candidates for the opposite of Classical Quality are:
+- Phonyness / fakeness?
+Falseness?
+- Bullshit / pretension?

+When phonyness and pretension are absent, and squareness is also absent, then something can be said to have both Classical and Romantic quality.
+But do these two types of Quality mix and combine to create something new, more than the sum of both types?
+I wonder what its name would be.

+Perhaps it would not have one.
+I think perhaps it is what Christopher Alexander calls the Quality Without a Name.

 ## 2019-03-05: Science and Engineering